Time Pressure in Software Engineering: A Systematic Review: Definition, metrics, and previous theoretical work in software engineering

 \subsection{Definition}

-Time pressure is defined as the perception that time is scarce in relation to the demands of the task~\cite{basten2017role, kelly1985effects, cooper2001organizational}.
 Multiple synonyms for time pressure exist in the scientific literature about software engineering, such as schedule pressure~\cite{ebert2009embedded}, deadline pressure~\cite{costello1984software}, and time budget pressure~\cite{nan2009impact}.
 Schedule pressure and deadline pressure emphasize a deadline or deadlines when a task or project should be done while time budget pressure highlights the amount of time that can be used for a task or a project.

-Time pressure is often viewed from the viewpoint of the Yerkes-Dodson law that dates back to the start of the 20th century ~\cite{yerkes1908relation}, where arousal, caused by pressure, and performance have an inverted U-shaped relationship.
-In other words, arousal increases performance, but only up to a certain point where performance starts decreasing.
-In this view, time pressure is seen to increase the activation level and urgency (arousal).